microsoft/sca-fuzzer/docs/config.md

 * `analyser` [str]: Analyser type.
   Only one option is currently supported - "equivalence-classes" (default).
-* `analyser_permit_subsets` [bool]: If enabled, the analyser will not label hardware traces as mismatching if they form a subset relation.
+* `analyser_subsets_is_violation` [bool]: If enabled, the analyser will not label hardware traces as mismatching if they form a subset relation.
   Enabled by default.

 # Coverage Configuration